How to Elevate Your Content Marketing Strategy

 - Awareness – Prospective buyers don’t always know when an issue has become a problem that they need to solve.
 During this stage, your content should clearly define a problem that your target audience encounters.
 At this point, don’t mention your brand and turn the helpful piece into another commercial.
 Instead, tacitly promote your brand with embedded links that lead back to your website.

-- Consideration – During this stage, prospects acknowledge the problem and conducts research to find a solution.
+- Consideration – During this stage, prospects acknowledge the problem and conduct research to find a solution.
 Create content that helps prospects solve the problem.
 Use check-list blogs that show target audiences how to address the matter.

 Buyers Journey (Hubspot)